 This column captures tax which is to be paid on account of differences identified in Table 13 and 15 above.
-Taxes paid in this Table should ideally be equal to the total of the differences of the Two tables (when positive).
-It is important to note that the Table also demand computation of interest and penalty on such ITC differential.
+Thus, ideally taxes paid in this Table should ideally be equal to the total of the differences of the Two tables (when positive).
+It is important to note that the Table also demand computation of interest and penalty on such differential ITC.